 Investigators also examine the records the facility is supposed to keep regarding maintenance, water quality, cleaning and disinfection.
 Oftentimes, the environmental investigation reveals a lack of appropriate cleaning and disinfection which resulted in failure to eradicate the bacteria.
 A finding of Legionella bacteria in the sampled water system or feature and identification that preventive measures were not taken or performed incorrectly, is convincing proof that the owner of the facility was at fault.

 Author: Attorney Fred Pritzker represents clients with personal injury and wrongful death claims nationwide.
 He has won millions for his clients, including a recent $3,000,000.00 settlement for Legionnaire’s Disease from a Hotel.
-You can call 1-888-377-8900 (toll free) or click here now to contact Fred for your free consultation regarding a lawsuit.
+You can call 1-888-377-8900 (toll free) or use our free consultation form to contact Fred for your free consultation regarding a Legionnaires disease lawsuit.
 Read client testimonials.

 Legionnaires’ disease, also referred to as Legionella pneumonia has several life-threatening complications, which include, but are not limited to, the following:

-Attorneys Brendan Flaherty and Ryan Osterholm filed a lawsuit on behalf of our client who contracted Legionnaires’ disease in August of 2016.
+Attorneys Brendan Flaherty and Ryan Osterholm filed a lawsuit on behalf of our client who contracted LD in August of 2016.
 A separate claim for his wife for loss of consortium was part of the suit.

-Officials at Lockheed Martin’s facility in Marietta, Georgia have officially announced that 4 of their employees have been diagnosed with Legionnaires’ disease over the course of the last twelve months.
+Officials at Lockheed Martin’s facility in Marietta, Georgia have officially announced that 4 of their employees have been diagnosed over the course of the last twelve months.

-Two patients admitted to the cardiac unit at the University of Washington Medical Center (UWMC) in late August were diagnosed with Legionnaires’ disease, according to officials at Public Health – Seattle & King County (1).
+Two patients admitted to the cardiac unit at the University of Washington Medical Center (UWMC) in late August were diagnosed, according to officials at Public Health – Seattle & King County (1).

-Less than one week after McLaren Regional Medical Center officials announced that they had detected potentially fatal Legionella bacteria in their water system as far back as 2014, the first lawsuit has been filed on behalf of four Legionnaires’ Disease victims who were patients at the hospital, including a 2-year-old child.
+Less than one week after McLaren Regional Medical Center officials announced that they had detected potentially fatal bacteria in their water system as far back as 2014, the first lawsuit has been filed on behalf of four victims who were patients at the hospital, including a 2-year-old child.

-At least two people living at Del Tura Golf & Country Club, a 55+ senior community in Fort Myers, Florida contracted Legionnaires’ disease.
+At least two people living at Del Tura Golf & Country Club, a 55+ senior community in Fort Myers, Florida contracted this form of pneumonia.

 There are now 52 people sickened in an outbreak linked to contaminated water at the Illinois Veterans Home in Quincy.
 Of those, 8 did not survive the severe pneumonia that is characteristic of the illness.
 Seven of the people who died were residents of the Veterans Home, and one was a resident of Quincy.